 The Spring Triangle is a prominent spring asterism formed by the bright stars Arcturus in Boötes constellation, Spica in Virgo, and Regulus in Leo.
 The asterism can be seen in the southeastern sky from March to May by observers in the northern hemisphere.
 It shares two stars – Arcturus and Spica – with the larger … [Read more…]

 The Coalsack Nebula is one of the best known dark nebulae in the sky, along with the nearby Dark Doodad Nebula and the Horsehead Nebula.
-The Coalsack is located in the constellation Crux and overlaps into the neighbouring constellations Musca and Centaurus.
-The dark cloud of cold gas and dust lies at a distance of … [Read more…]
+The Coalsack is located in the southern constellation Crux and overlaps into the neighbouring constellations Musca and Centaurus.
+The dark cloud of cold gas and dust lies at a distance … [Read more…]

 Centaurus A is a peculiar galaxy located in the southern constellation Centaurus.
 It is the fifth brightest galaxy in the night sky, the nearest giant galaxy to the Milky Way, and one of the nearest radio galaxies to Earth.
 Its exact type is uncertain, but it is usually classified either as a giant elliptical or … [Read more…]

 Arcturus, Alpha Boötis, is the brightest star in Boötes constellation and the fourth brightest star in the sky.
 With an apparent magnitude of -0.04, Arcturus is the brightest star in the northern celestial hemisphere.
 (The three brightest stars – Sirius in Canis Major, Canopus in Carina, and Alpha Centauri in Centaurus – lie south of … [Read more…]